plan-systems/design-docs/proof-of-correctness.md

 ## System Synopsis

 - The system proposed embraces a multi-tier security model, meaning that in addition to their personal keyring, each community member also possess a community-common keyring.
 In effect, this places most of the world outside a cryptographic "city wall" by default.
-- The system's data model is IRC-inspired in that community and member information is organized into vast virtual channel addressing space.
+- The system's data model is IRC-inspired in that community data is serially written to channels within a virtual channel addressing space.
 However, instead of entries entered into channels just being rebroadcast to connected clients (as on an IRC server), entries _persist_ — and are stored as replicated transactions on **𝓛<sub>C</sub>**.
 - When a channel is created, it is assigned a protocol string, specifying the _kind_ of entries that are expected to appear that channel and _how_ UI clients should interpret them (conceptually inspired from MIME types).
 This, plus the ability for _any_ channel entry to include arbitrary HTTP-style headers, affords graphical client interfaces rich and wide-open possibilities.
 - Also inspired from IRC, each channel has its own permissions settings.
-Every channel is controlled by an "access control" channel ("ACC"), a channel that conforms to a protocol designed to specify channel permissions.
+Every channel is controlled by a access control channel ("ACC"), a channel that conforms to a protocol explicitly designed to specify channel permissions.
 Like other channels, each ACC designates a parent ACC, and so on, all the way up to **C**'s root-level ACC.
-- Members, channels, and **C** itself uses security "epochs" to demarcate security events, in effect furnishing [permissions assurance](#permissions-assurance).
+- Members, channels, and **C** administration itself uses security "epochs" to demarcate security events, in effect furnishing [permissions assurance](#permissions-assurance).
-- In a flow known as [channel entry validation](#channel-entry-validation), each community node (**n<sub>i</sub>**) iteratively mutates its local replica (**𝓡<sub>i</sub>**) by attempting to merge newly arriving entries from **𝓛<sub>C</sub>**, deferring entries for later validation as appropriate.
+- In a flow known as [channel entry validation](#channel-entry-validation), each community node (**n<sub>i</sub>**) iteratively mutates its local replica (**𝓡<sub>i</sub>**) by attempting to merge newly arriving entries from **𝓛<sub>C</sub>** and defers entries for later validation as required.
 - In effect, the system presented here forms a secure and compartmentalized core outside **C**'s channel data space, like how an OS carefully maintains internal pipelines and hierarchies of operations and permissions in an attempt to serve user processes.